vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-you feel happier every day from gratitude and connection to mindfulness and movement these tools will Empower you to take control of your happiness no matter what life throws your way ready to transform your outlook and your life let's dive in chapter 1 understanding happiness let's start by clearing up a common misunderstanding about happiness a lot of people think being happy means you have to be cheerful all the time or that you should never feel sad frustrated or upset but that's not true at all happiness isn't about forcing a smile or pretending everything is perfect it's about
+you feel happier every day from gratitude and connection to mindfulness and movement these tools will Empower you to take control of your happiness no matter what life throws your way ready to transform your outlook and your life let's dive in \n ##chapter \n 1 understanding happiness let's start by clearing up a common misunderstanding about happiness a lot of people think being happy means you have to be cheerful all the time or that you should never feel sad frustrated or upset but that's not true at all happiness isn't about forcing a smile or pretending everything is perfect it's about